-I won the contract to provide all the animation scene environments for the "Dark Ride" inside the Kahramma Awareness Park, an educational and amusement park in the Arab country of Qatar.
+I was awarded the contract to provide all the animation scene environments for the "Dark Ride" inside the Kahramma Awareness Park, an educational and amusement park in the Arab country of Qatar.
 A Dark Ride is like a ride at Disneyland where you're carried in a vehicle on a track that takes you into a long cavernous tunnel of dioramas filled with music, sound effects, art and animation.
 This specific ride was intended to educate both children and adults regarding water and energy conservation in the country of Qatar.
 The two main animated characters were a water droplet and a light bulb.
 The ride was approximately 7 to 8 minutes in length.

 Working with my Art and Creative Director Michael McHugh via the internet and phone, I developed a working storyboard from a established script ( that went through several edits ), designed and produced all the animation environments, and directed the design and animation of the two main CG characters.